The transition to drinking from the cup

 A study from the Temple University in Philadelphia shows that due to the higher fluid intake from the bottle when compared to the cup(sample : caloric beverages), two year olds who drink more regularly from the bottle would be more prone to obesity than that of a child who drinks regularly from a cup.

 Learning to drink from a cup

-Your child may not be able to drink as much from a cup at the start, so it is advisable to end the meal after trying with the cup by using a bottle until it is drinking about 120 millilitres with a meal from the cup, then switch back to the bottle to complete his feed.
+Your child may not be able to drink as much from a cup at the start.
+It is advisable to first let your child try drinking about 120ml from the cup, then switch back to the bottle to complete his feed.